 Under the Philadelphia Lead Paint Disclosure and Certification Law, if a building was built before 1978 and will be occupied by a child six years or younger, property owners must provide tenants with certification that it is lead-free or lead safe.
 The landlord must have the tenant sign the certification.

 The EPA’s Lead Renovation, Repair and Painting Rule (RRP Rule) requires that the EPA certifies the contractors performing renovation, repair, and painting projects that disturb lead-based paint in homes, child care facilities, and pre-schools built before 1978.
 These companies must employ certified renovators who are trained by EPA-approved training providers and follow lead-safe work practices.

-You can find certified lead-repair firms on the EPA’s website.
+You can find a list of EPA-certified lead-repair firms on our website.